CtrlK

 Actionability

-The skill provides fully executable SQL queries and DDL statements throughout—validation queries, ALTER TABLE statements, regex patterns, and specific constraint syntax for PostgreSQL and MySQL.
-The guidance is concrete and copy-paste ready.
+The skill provides fully executable SQL commands for every step—validation queries, ALTER TABLE statements, regex patterns, and specific constraint syntax for both PostgreSQL and MySQL.
+The two-phase approach with NOT VALID is a concrete, copy-paste-ready technique.

 3 / 3